-As a rental owner, what is better than good tenants that have no complaints and the rent is paid on time every month?
+As a rental owner in Indianapolis, what’s better than good tenants that have no complaints and the rent is paid on time every month?
 How great is it when the inspections show a normal home and tenants, living their lives as if they are the owner?
-It is a fact.
-Keeping good tenants for a long-term creates dependable income and less stress.
+It’s a fact, keeping good tenants for a long-term creates dependable income and less stress.

 Then, shortly before lease renewal, bam, you receive notice.
 Bummer!
 Was there anything you might have done differently to keep those good tenants?